genipap/crf-ocr/README.md

-# trcrf
-Text Recognition with Conditional Random Field
+# Optical Character Recognition with Conditional Random Field

 This project is part of the Advanced Topics in Statistical Machine Learning course at ANU.
-The system is built upon a mathematically pre-defined graphical model and potential function, and is able to learn handwritten character recognition from given training examples.
+The system is built upon a mathematically defined graphical model, and is able to learn to recognise handwritten characters from given training examples.
+With the UPenn OCR dataset, the system achieved a letter-wise classification accuracy above 80% and a word-wise classification accuracy of almost 50%.